Governor signs bill addressing nuisance lawsuits - South Carolina Radio Network

-Governor Henry McMaster signed a bill Tuesday that limits nuisance lawsuits filed against businesses or industries by their neighbors.
+Gov. Henry McMaster signed a bill Tuesday that limits nuisance lawsuits filed against businesses or industries by their neighbors.

-The bill defines the circumstances in which a nuisance lawsuit can be filed by a property owner against an existing business that is in compliance with state laws and regulations.
+The bill defines the circumstances in which a nuisance lawsuit can be filed by a property owner against an existing business that is not violating state laws and regulations.

 The law protects South Carolina companies from being found a public or private nuisance if they are following all pertinent laws, licensing regulations, and local ordinances.